****Our 2014 orders are now CLOSED****

 We offer only the best quality fish for stocking a pond for enjoyment.
 Our fish are raised in medium density environments and fed only the best quality pelletized fish food for optimum growth and health.
 Our fish handling procedures are designed to minimize stress on the fish from the time they are pulled out of their rearing ponds to the time they enter your pond water which results in successfully introducing fish into their new environment.

 Our game fish are available to order in early spring and again in the fall when air and water temperatures are more ideal for handling these types of fish.
-Our Spring 2014 Orders are now closed We will accept fish orders for fall 2014 from September 1st until October 1st.

 ****We have an order minimum of 25 fish per species and per size (excluding minnow and grass carp).
 We only pull enough fish to fulfill pre-orders.****